cyberkiddle/cyberkiddle.github.io/_posts/2025-08-10-IncludeTHM.md

 http://10.10.64.179:4000/signin
 ```

-i foudn the login page here and try to use the credentials found on the page that was guest/guest and successfully loged in
+I foudn the login page here and try to use the credentials found on the page that was guest/guest and successfully loged in

 ```
 guest